-I use formal theory and quantitative methods to study political accountability and democratic responsiveness, discrimination in its various forms, and institutional changes.
+I use formal theory and quantitative methods to study democratic problems, including discrimination in its various forms, and autocratic problems.
 I am also interested in the Theoretical Implications of the Empirical Models (or TIEM) to use a term coined by Pablo Montagnes and Scott Tyson.

 I teach political economy in the department of economics and the department of government at the LSE.
 I also have the privilege to feature as a Course Convenor of Understanding Discrimination, a 3-week online masterclass from LSE.